 If your teen admits they have tried drugs or alcohol, or they admit to having an addiction, don’t respond with anger.
 Make sure to listen to your child.
 Then, answer their questions and be a source of comfort for them during this difficult time.

 Addiction is a very serious ailment.
 Children are more exposed to drugs and alcohol than you may think.
 That’s why it is important to get ahead of the information they get from friends and have an open dialogue with them about this topic early on.
 If they have already fallen into an addiction, that doesn’t mean that all hope is lost.
-There are plenty of treatment options available.
+There are plenty of treatment options available in detox broward county.

 Talk to your child about recovery and make it clear to them that you understand how difficult it is.
 Let them know you only want the best for them.
 Recovery from addiction is a process that takes the whole family, so make sure your child knows they are loved and supported from all sides.